w3apps/snippet-manager/README.md

 - In the root of the project run: `node node_modules/karma/bin/karma start` - this will run the unit tests on PhantomJS

 ## Project info
+### General
+- The project is build using `AngularJS` as the MVC framework and `Angular Material` as the UI framework
+- For code quality it uses `jshint` and `jscs`; the rules are based on Airbnb's style guide but with small changes
+- `Grunt` is used as the build tool
+- `Karma` is the unit tests runner and `Jasmine` is the testing framework

 ### Files and Folders structure
 - `Server.js` - has the code for the dummy express server that servers the static files (any other server can be used)
 - `grunt`/ - holds all the build tasks in separate files